Dr. Trevor Carey

 - McGillen, M. R.; Carey, T. J.; Archibald, A. T.; Wenger, J. C.; Shallcross, D. E.; Percival, C. J. Structure-activity relationship (SAR) for the gas-phase ozonolysis of aliphatic alkenes and dialkenes.
 Physical Chemistry Chemical Physics, 2008, 10 (13), 1757-1768.
 DOI

-- Administrator of the following UCC Chemistry online outlets:
+- Administrator of the following School of Chemistry online outlets

 - Chemistry Website